dferry795/PTM-Analysis-Workflow/README.md

 Below are detailed steps for reproducibility.*

 ## First: downloading data
-We took raw data from two websites, the TCGA from the National Cancer Institute (https://portal.gdc.cancer.gov/) as well as PTM the PTM_Disrupting_Mutations.csv and TCGA datasets, which are found in the data folder of this repository.
+We took raw data from two websites, TCGA data from the National Cancer Institute (https://portal.gdc.cancer.gov/) as well as PTM disrupting mutational data (https://ptmd.biocuckoo.cn/download.php).

+The TCGA data shows the most frequent mutations across all cancer types.
+This data is called

 ## Second: Inner join TCGA and PTM Disrupting data in R